Facts about Elvis Presley

-Col. Tom Parker was Elvis Presley’s longtime manager and personal power broker… Elvis Presley’s daughter Lisa Marie Presley was married to pop star Michael Jackson from 1994-1996, and then briefly to Nicolas Cage in 2002… Elvis Presley was married one time, to the former Priscilla Beaulieu, from 1967-73; Priscilla Presley later appeared in the TV soap Dallas and the Naked Gun film series… A remix of Elvis’s 1968 recording “A Little Less Conversation” became a hit after being featured in Nike ads during the 2002 World Cup; the song went to #1 on the British music charts… Elvis Presley’s twin brother, Jesse Garon, died at birth… Elvis Presley’s middle name is spelled “Aaron” on his tombstone; according to his official site, the name was spelled Aron at birth but as an adult Elvis planned to change the spelling to Aaron, and the tombstone was designed to reflect that wish.
+Col. Tom Parker was Elvis Presley’s longtime manager and personal power broker… Elvis Presley’s daughter Lisa Marie Presley was married to pop star Michael Jackson from 1994-1996, and then briefly to Nicolas Cage in 2002… Elvis Presley was married once, to the former Priscilla Beaulieu, from 1967-73; as Priscilla Presley she later appeared in the TV soap Dallas and the Naked Gun film series… A remix of Elvis’s 1968 recording “A Little Less Conversation” became a hit after being featured in Nike ads during the 2002 World Cup; the song went to #1 on the British music charts… Elvis Presley’s twin brother, Jesse Garon, died at birth… Elvis Presley’s middle name is spelled “Aaron” on his tombstone; according to his official site, the name was spelled Aron at birth but as an adult Elvis planned to change the spelling to Aaron, and the tombstone was designed to reflect that wish.